There are many things to contemplate when it comes to taking care of your home.

 2. Energy Efficiency

-Are your energy are a little more expensive than they were last year?
+Are your energy are a little more expensive than you remember them being?
 That may be a sign that some part of your HVAC system is weakening.
 Most companies can deliver a residential energy audit which can show you easily remedied inefficiencies like weather-stripping around your doors and windows or attic insulation.
 It may also be the first step in deciding if your heating unit is in need of replacing.
-Older heating systems can be very inefficient, while newer technologies are much more efficient at heating your home.
-Also, upgrading to a high-efficiency product could mean tax credits or utility rebates and incentives to help you recoup the cost of your new system.
+Older heating units can be very inefficient, while newer technologies are much more efficient at heating your home.
+Also, upgrading to a high-efficiency product could mean tax credits or utility rebates and incentives to help you recoup the cost of the new system.

 3. Old Age